theupdateframework/python-tuf/tuf/README-developer-tools.md

 ### The project class ###
 TUF-dev is built around the Project class, which is used to organize groups of targets associated with a single set of metadata.
-Each Project instance keeps track of which target files ar associated with a single set of metadata.
+Each Project instance keeps track of which target files are associated with a single set of metadata.
 Each Project instance keeps track of which target files are signed and which need signing, which keys are used to sign metadata.
-It also keeps track of delegated rolse, which are covered later.
+It also keeps track of delegated roles, which are covered later.

-Before creating a project, you must know hwere it be located in the TUF Repository.
+Before creating a project, you must know where it will be located in the TUF Repository.
 In the following example, we will create a project to be hosted as "repo/example_project" within the repository, and store a local copy of the metadata at "path/to/metadata".
 The project will comprise a single target file,